 Are any discounts available on Big Mountain trips?

-All returning Big Mountain riders are eligible for 5% discount on their trip fee.
-As of fall 2016 – Big Mountain started also offering a Book Early and Save 5% discount for riders who book a trip 6 months or more prior to their trips departure date.
-Returning riders can combine the early booking discount and their 5% Returning Rider discount for 10% off.
+Returning Big Mountain riders are eligible for 5% discount on scheduled trips.
+As well, Book Early & Save 5% discount is available for riders who book a scheduled trip 6 months or more prior to their trips departure date.
+Returning riders can combine the Book Early & Save 5% and their Returning Rider 5% discount for total of 10% off.
 Another way to make your BM trip more affordable is to make payments towards your balance in the months leading up to your trip.

 *Book early and save discount applies to scheduled trips land cost only and not on additional costs such as single room supplements, bike rentals or pre/post extra's including hotels, transfers etc. Not valid for private trips or custom dates.